Cyanuric chloride: Reactivity

+It reacts with hydrosulfide to give thiocyanuric acid ((S=CNH)3).

 Organic synthesis

-In one specialized application, cyanuric chloride is employed as a reagent in organic synthesis for the conversion of alcohols and carboxylic acids into alkyl and acyl chlorides, respectively:
+Cyanuric chloride is employed as a reagent in organic synthesis for the conversion of alcohols into alkyl chlorides, and carboxylic acids into acyl chlorides:

-It is also used as a dehydrating agent and for the activation of carboxylic acids for reduction to alcohols.
+It is also used as a dehydrating agent, e.g. in the conversion of amides to nitriles, and for the activation of carboxylic acids for reduction to alcohols.
 Heating with DMF gives "Gold's reagent" Me2NCH=NCH=NMe2+Cl−, which is a versatile source of aminoalkylations and a precursor to heterocycles.